During pregnancy, acupuncture can assist women with:

 A German study demonstrated that the mean duration of labour in a group of women giving birth for the first time was reduced from 8 hours 2 minutes in the control group (70 women) to 6 hours 36 minutes in the group of 70 women who had received pre-birth acupuncture.

 Midwives in New Zealand comparing 2 groups of pregnant women, one group having acupuncture treatments pre-labour, the other no treatments, reported significantly shorter labour times for the women who received the acupuncture and a reduced rate of medical intervention and caesarean sections.
 See “The Essential Guide to Acupuncture in Pregnancy & Childbirth” by Debra Betts, The Journal of Chinese Medicine, 2006.

-Acupuncture induction – pregnant women under the NHS are often being booked in for a medical induction a few days passed their “due-date”.
-If foetal monitoring shows that the baby is fine and the mother-to-be is in good health and wants to try for a natural labour, acupuncture induction is a very safe and often successful way to encourage the start of labour in women who are post term.
+Acupuncture induction – Under the NHS, women are often being booked in for a medical induction a few days passed their “due-date”.
+This can feel very stressful for women, especially first time mothers, feeling that they are under pressure to birth their baby.
+If foetal monitoring shows that the baby is fine and the mother-to-be is in good health and wants to try for a natural labour, acupuncture induction is a very safe and often successful way to encourage the start of labour in women who are post term, (post their ‘due date’).

 ACT – I am a founding member of The Acupuncture Childbirth Team Brighton & Sussex (ACT Brighton & Sussex) a group of acupuncturists who all have a common interest in enhancing fertility, pregnancy and the birth experience for women and their partners using our knowledge of acupuncture and Chinese Medicine.
 We treat women and men trying to conceive and during pregnancy.
 We are also available to attend births and provide post-natal treatments.